NYSHIP Certificate of Insurance

 If you have been denied coverage on the basis that the prescription drug is not medically necessary, you may appeal for review by an External Appeal Agent if you satisfy the following two criteria:

 The prescription drug must otherwise be covered under The Empire Plan Prescription Drug Program; and

-You must have received a final adverse determination through the internal appeal process described previously and the Program administrator must have upheld the denial or you must both agree in writing to waive any internal appeal.
+You must have received a final adverse determination through the internal appeal process described previously and the Program administrator must have upheld the denial or you and the Program administrator must agree in writing to waive any internal appeal.

 Your right to appeal a determination that a drug is experimental or investigational

 If you have been denied coverage on the basis that the drug is experimental or investigational, you must satisfy the following two criteria: